A private market primer

 What are Private Markets?

 At the highest level, private markets, also known as alternatives, are simply investment opportunities that exist outside of traditional stock exchanges.
-Rather than buying shares in publicly listed companies, private market investors have access to private companies, real estate, private debt, and more.
+Rather than buying shares in publicly listed companies or bonds, private market investors have access to private companies, real estate, private debt, and more.
 Private markets offer the potential for unique growth opportunities that can be very hard to find in public markets.
 For those looking to diversify beyond stocks and bonds, private markets present less volatile but high-potential investment opportunities that are becoming increasingly attractive.

 Balancing risk and reward